-Ms. Green's practice concentrates on complex business litigation, including the defense of white-collar criminal and False Claims Act litigation.
+Karen Green's practice concentrates on complex business litigation, including the defense of white-collar criminal and False Claims Act litigation.
 She has extensive experience representing companies in high-stakes government investigations and litigation of alleged fraud, bribery, conspiracy and violations of federal statutes, including the Anti-kickback Statute, the Food Drug and Cosmetic Act, the Foreign Corrupt Practices Act, the Export Control Act and securities laws.
 At the request of corporate clients, she also has conducted numerous internal investigations of alleged wrongdoing and has advised their boards on compliance issues.
+Ms. Green has been selected as among the top investigations lawyers in the world, and has been consistently recognized by legal publications as a leader in litigation, including the defense of government and white collar criminal investigations and litigation.

 In 1993, Massachusetts Governor William F. Weld appointed Ms. Green his chief of staff.
 She co-chaired governor-elect Weld's transition team for the Executive Office of Health and Human Services in late 1990 and early 1991.